 Certified Deaf Interpreter

-Need a Certified Deaf Interpreter?
 Deaf and hard of hearing communities have developed their own unique culture.
-They also have a mode of communication unique to them.
+They have a mode of communication unique to them.
 The conversations between two or more members belonging to this community have nuances, gestures, and certain expressions.
 These can even go unnoticed to a well-trained hearing interpreter.
 At American Sign Language Communication, we have experienced Certified Deaf Interpreters to meet your needs.
-Understanding the deaf and hearing impaired at the core of their own culture.

-Having a CDI on the team helps improve communication.
-However, it also supports a more comfortable environment for the deaf or hard of hearing consumer.
+Having a CDI on the team helps improve communication, and supports a more comfortable environment for the deaf or hard of hearing consumer.
 Here’s a brief look at the how communication happens:

-- Deaf/hard of hearing individual communicates through ASL/BSL/gestures, etc., to a CDI.
+- A Deaf/hard of hearing individual communicates through ASL/BSL/gestures, etc., to a CDI.

 - CDI signs in ASL to the hearing interpreter.

-- The hearing interpreter translates ASL to English for the hearing third-party.
+- The hearing interpreter interprets ASL to English for the hearing third-party.

 Some might consider this mode of communication lengthy.
 However, professional interpreters can maintain the flow of communication easier and offer that level of comfort for everyone.